Lingotek/locale-mapper/README.md

 ## Lingotek Locale Mapper ##

-This tool is used to generate a mapping file (in JSON) that maps and analyzes a list of language/locale codes from a system being connected to the Lingotek Network.
-The result is a mapping file that has each language/locale code mapped to a Lingotek locale.
+Generates a mapping file (in JSON) by analyzing a list of language/locale codes from a system being connected to the Lingotek Network.
+The result is a report and mapping file that has each language/locale code mapped to a Lingotek locale.

 It also reports on: